Is it safer to fly or drive this summer? 5 health experts weigh in.

 [11 ways the pandemic will change travel]

-“As we start to talk about trying to get back out again, I had this fear of being out on an airplane, a fear of being in groups,” said Knott, 56, who used to take summer road trips from Washington, D.C., with his wife and two kids to visit family in Las Vegas.
+“As we start to talk about trying to get back out again, I had this fear of being out on an airplane, a fear of being in groups,” said Knott, 56, who used to take summer road trips from Washington, D.C., with his wife and two children to visit family in Las Vegas.

-“The debate now is what do people think is the safest journey right now, is it by car or is it by plane?” he said.
-He threw the question out to his more than 19,000 followers on Twitter and said that of the 100-plus responses, about 80 percent were in favor of short road trips and thought they would be safer than flying.
+“The debate now is: What do people think is the safest journey right now?
+Is it by car or is it by plane?” he said.
+He threw the question out to his more than 19,000 followers on Twitter and said that of the 100-plus responses, about 80 percent were in favor of short road trips and thought those would be safer than flying.

 Knott has not made a decision — one complicating factor is that if he visits a hot spot, he might have to self-quarantine for 14 days before going back to work — but if he does take a trip, he knows it will be by car.